vinyoshy2/user-mod-alignment/readme.txt

 The policy_analysis and practice_analysis folder contains most of the code behind each of these notebooks (organized into "model", "viz", and "preprocessing" subfolders).

-To run the notebooks as-is yourself, add a shortcut of this folder to your google drive (right click the folder and hover over "Organize")
-Then open up any of the .ipynb in Google colab.
-Alterantively you can download this folder and run the code locally, though you will have to adjust the file-paths in the code.

 Feel free to direct any questions to vkoshy2@illinois.edu